forcedotcom/df24-dc-three-things/README.md

 `sf project deploy start -w 10 -d data-app-ext`

-With the app deployed, you can optionally import and ingest data by following the steps listed in [Deploy Data Kit \& Ingest Data](#deploy-data-kit--ingest-data).
+With the app deployed, you can optionally import and ingest data by following the steps listed in [Import Data](#import-data) and the subsequent [Deploy Data Kit \& Ingest Data](#deploy-data-kit--ingest-data) section.
 Once complete, continue by creating the packages.

 ### Create Packages

+The repo contains `packageAliases` within `sfdx-project.json` which may interfere with the creation of your packages.
+Delete all entries in `packageAliases` before creating packages from scratch.

 #### Base App (force-app)